julsraemy/prezi/md/loud-midway.md

 0. _Deploying a Citizen Humanities Infrastructure with Linked Open Usable Data (LOUD) Standards: Perspectives on Interoperability and Knowledge Representation_
 0. _Linked Open Usable Data for Citizen Science_
 0. _Linked Open Usable Data for Cultural Heritage and Digital Humanities_
-0. **Linked Open Usable Data for Cultural Heritage: Perspectives on Semantics and Interoperability**
+0. **Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability**

 <!-- I am mostly happy with the new working title but I like to have one that sticks for the upcoming two years as it greatly helps for the structure. -->